Research and innovation

 The exceptional quality and breadth of research at UON was recognised in 2015 with our continued success in the ARC and NHMRC major grant rounds.
 Our new generation of researchers received recognition for their work including Dr Kirsty Pringle, School of Biomedical Sciences and Pharmacy, who was awarded a highly prestigious ARC Future Fellowship, worth more than $690,000, for her research investigating the mechanism underlying successful development of the placenta.

-Professor Dennis Foley, School of Humanities and Social Science, was awarded Discovery Indigenous funding and Associate Professor Andrew Fleming, School of Electrical Engineering and Computer Science, was awarded LIEF funding.
+Professor Dennis Foley, School of Humanities and Social Science, was awarded Discovery Indigenous funding and Associate Professor Andrew Fleming, School of Electrical Engineering and Computing, was awarded LIEF funding.
 A further 15 UON research projects received funding under the ARC Discovery Projects scheme.

 UON’s outstanding educators were successful in being awarded learning and teaching research grants from the Office for Learning and Teaching (OLT), the National Centre for Student Equity in Higher Education (NCSEHE) and the Leslie Family Foundation.